-We expect that this MoU will be modified by mutual agreement between its signatories both in the light of experience and with time, as the needs of the organisations forming the Society evolve.
+We expect that this MoU will be modified by mutual agreement between the Organisations both in the light of experience and with time, as the needs of the organisations forming the Society evolve.

-Amendments to this MoU can be proposed by any signatory Trustee body sending a minute of a Quaker meeting for worship for business to Meeting for Sufferings.
+Amendments to this MoU can be proposed by the Trustee body of any Organisation sending a minute of a Quaker meeting for worship for business to Meeting for Sufferings.
 Such a minute may propose either a specific change or a general update to the MoU.
 On receipt of such a minute, the Recording Clerk will designate the proposals as "minor amendments" or "major amendments".